oyisco/OntopChallange/README.md

 3. Maven Clean
 4. Maven Install

+DataSource connection:

+this is application.yml as below and you can decide to change the database name, username and password.

+spring:
+  datasource:
+    driverClassName: org.postgresql.Driver
+    url: jdbc:postgresql://localhost/ontop?autoReconnect=true
+    username: postgres
+    password: oyisco

 Running the application locally
 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the main method in the com.ontop.challenge.Application class from your IDE.